First Timers Guide

 If your child is dressed properly there should be no issues getting through their lesson.

-Once you've parked your car, enter the Main Lodge and you will find the ticket/snow school desk in the Lobby.
+Once you've parked your car, enter the Main Lodge and you will find the ticket/snow school desk in the Lobby - please read signage before entering.
 To the left of the desk is where you will sign in for your lesson, or, we will have rooms designated for multi-day program sign-ins. *NEW* in 2020/21 we have an outdoor Ticket Window, please follow signage as directed.

 You can purchase tickets, lessons, and rental equipment at the desk.
-Passes and rental equipment are available for 4 hours, 6 hours, open-close or night.
+Passes are available for 4 hours or night, with the option to upgrade to open-close if the restrictions allow.
+Rental equipment by pre-purchase in 2020-21.
 Snow School Lessons are available throughout the day; based on availability.
 Advanced reservations are strongly recommended.
 Please arrive a minimum of 1 hour prior to lesson.

 If you don't have equipment, don't worry.
 Mount Pakenham's Rental Shop has top of the line skis, snowboards, boots, bindings, and helmets.
 Mount Pakenham's Rental Shop is located to the left of the Main Lodge, when you are looking at the hill.
-A signed waiver form is required when renting equipment.
+When renting equipment, an ONLINE waiver must be completed before arrival.
 A parent/guardian must sign the waiver for anyone under the age of 18.

 If you have your own equipment, or if you plan to borrow equipment, please bear in mind that equipment must be adjusted specifically for you so that the binding may release properly when needed.
 To be safe on the slopes, you can have our certified technician adjust your equipment based on your accurate height, weight, shoe size, and level of ability.
 Please ensure that your equipment has been tuned (waxed and sharpened).
 Properly tuned equipment will give you more control on the slopes.

-If you are interested in purchasing equipment at a great price, check out Mount Pakenham's "Ski Swap" Equipment Sale.
+If you are interested in purchasing equipment at a great price there may be used boots available.
+Stay tuned for information about Mount Pakenham's "Ski Swap" Equipment Sale (planned for Fall 2021).

 Tip: Don't get dressed to ski/ride when you need rental equipment.